White House, Canyon de Chelly

 Death Valley is the largest in the lower forty-eight states.
 The smallest park is Hot Springs in Arkansas at around nine square miles.

 (For my post on Death Valley, please see “Death Valley days.”
 For Mojave and Joshua Tree, see “Wandering in the desert.”
 For Organ Pipe Cactus, Tumacácori, Coronado, and Saguaro, see “Borderline.”)

 The National Park Service was created in 1916 to keep the parks unimpaired for the enjoyment of future generations.
 They are often called America’s Crown Jewels.
 Continue reading

 In 1881, Tombstone, Arizona, was the site of the most famous gunfight of the Old West.

-When the smoke cleared, three of the participants lay dead, three were wounded and three had run away.
+When the smoke cleared, three of the participants lay dead, three were wounded, and two had run away.

 Wyatt Earp stood alone, unscathed.
 Continue reading